wbmattis2/digital-response-generator/README.md

 Incorporates static sections using most recent media uploads titled digital-response-section-1, digital-response-section-2, etc.

+**Please Note** that this plugin identifies media uploads by their **title** in WordPress, rather than their URL or filename.
+Admins can view and edit an item's title by clicking on the item in the Media Library.

 Update sections by uploading pdfs with the same title.
 E.g., change section 2 by uploading a newer pdf with the title digital-response-section-2.

 All pages should be "statement" size (5.5in wide x 8.5in high) in portrait orientation.